Jacob-Dayan/r-touch/README.md

 ```
 Jacob Dayan (R-touch founder & developer):

 "Interesting.
-But what if we built a cross-platform Rust implementation with a custom date parser, audit logging, directory handling, multiple licensing models, benchmarking, and a reusable library?"
+But what if we built a cross-platform Rust implementation with a custom date parser, audit logging, directory handling, customizable & configurable with toml, multiple licensing models, benchmarking, and a reusable library?"

 then I started working on R-touch as a main project.
 Well, it was actually my first project, that's why you can see commits like "Removed Cargo.lock; unnecessary file - it's being created automatically" from the early days.